 Simplified yet precise design

 The second defining feature would be simplicity: hospitals don’t have time for clunky interfaces and confusing workflows.
 Every tool and feature needs to work intuitively, without hours of training.
-Overly complex systems to navigate make care slower, and that’s unacceptable in a hospital.
+Overly complex solutions only make care slower, which is simply unacceptable in a hospital setting.

 Adapting to new healthcare trends